Spadille/react-native-array-align/README.md

 ##Usage

 Import the package and add a few properties to it.

-The main idea is to pass all the element you want to form into an array and set how many elements you want to display in a row by property 'numberInRow'.
+The main idea is to pass all the objects into an array by property 'items'.
+Set how many elements you want to display in a row by property 'numberInRow'.

 For now, the only elements you can pass to the item array is hex color string.
 Hope I can make it more flexible soon.